limitd/protocol/README.md

 This repository contains the definition of the limitd protocol.

-> **Warning:** it contains some `.js` files for tests but it is not a node.js module.
+> **Warning:** it contains some `.js` files for tests but it is not inteded for node.js only.

-Implementors of client libraries are supposed to use this repository as a git submodule.
+Implementors of client libraries are supposed to use this repository.

 ## Develop